This evocative Australian

 That shrinks beneath the touch -

-The noble love whose words are brief -
+The noble love whose

 I will not say too much;